 No, the challenges of military moves have not held her back one bit!

-God is so faithful to use the challenges to grow our children into amazing people.
+Military life has crafted the heart of a missionary.
+God is faithful to use the challenges to grow our children into amazing people.

 Because of the transitions of military life, she has learned powerful truths about hospitality and giving the gift of belonging to others.
 She now uses this mindset born of military moves to extend the gift of belonging to Christ to those she meets, whether serving in a cafe in Perth or sharing the gospel in the slums of India.